andreachello/andreachello/README.md

 ### Hi there, I'm Andrea 👋

-## I'm a Finance Professional, Data Scientist, Quantitative Researcher and Full-Stack Blockchain Developer
+## I'm a Full-Stack Engineer, Data Scientist, and Quantitative Researcher

 ### Professional Background 💻